defx/R5/README.md

 #### hydration

 You may also re-render server-rendered html in the browser to "hydrate" the event bindings (R5 will ignore the DOM update step if it sees that the existing HTML matches the generated template object)

+## known limitations

+If any of these things are holding you back, please raise an issue with a description of your use case

+- unquoted attributes attribute are not fully supported